Using Allas and Lumi-O from LUMI supercomputer

 In this file do following modifications (remember to use your own project number instead of 462000007)

 local_host=”lumi” allas_conf_path="/project/project_462000007/allas/allas-cli-utils/allas_conf" tmp_root="/scratch/project_462000007"

 Now the installation is ready.
-In the future you and your group members need to only run the connection configuration commands below, to enable object storage tools and to open connection to Allas.
+In the future you and your group members need to only run the setup commands described below, to enable object storage tools and to open connection to Allas and Lumo-O

-Now commands like rclone, swift or a-put should work in the same way as in Puhti and Mahti.
+After this commands like allas-conf, rclone, swift or a-put should work in the same way as in Puhti and Mahti.

 Running command allas-conf starts normal configuration process for a swift based connetion to Allas: